-The Board currently comprises a Non-Executive Chairman, (Michael Haworth) and seven further Non-Executive Directors (Graham Mascall, Estevão Pale, Richard Stuart, Nigel Sutherland, Peter O'Connor, Christiaan Schutte and Mark Trevan).
-An Executive Director will be appointed once the Chief Executive Officer appointment has been confirmed.
+The Board currently comprises a Non-Executive Chairman, (Michael Haworth), one Executive Director (Paul Venter, CEO) and seven further Non-Executive Directors (Jacek Glowacki, Graham Mascall, Estevão Pale, Nigel Sutherland, Peter O'Connor, Christiaan Schutte and Mark Trevan).

 The Board considers that Peter O'Connor, Christiaan Schutte, Estevão Pale, Nigel Sutherland and Mark Trevan are independent of management and free from any business or other relationships which could materially interfere with the exercise of their independent judgement.

 An agreed procedure exists for Directors in the furtherance of their duties to take independent professional advice.
 With the prior approval of the Chairman, all Directors have the right to seek independent legal and other professional advice at the Company’s expense concerning any aspect of the Company’s operations or undertakings in order to fulfil their duties and responsibilities as Directors.
 If the Chairman is unable or unwilling to give approval, Board approval will be sufficient.
 Newly appointed Directors are made aware of their responsibilities through the Company Secretary.
 The Company does not make any provision for formal training of new Directors.